 James and Emma travelled to Clapham Common, possibly on the omnibus—the Northern Line would not be built for another thirty-six years—and made their way to the Long Pond, which glistened in the moonlight.
-The Long Pond was the largest of the six ponds on the Common: they were probably all dug as gravel pits to supply materials for local roads.
+The Long Pond was the largest of the six ponds on the Common, which were probably dug as gravel pits to supply materials for local roads.
 To the north was a collection of weather-boarded houses, and to the south the Windmill Inn.
 In time the Long Pond would become a boating lake, and so it has remained to the present day.

 Obviously a practical girl, Emma removed the metal crinoline cage which supported her fashionably voluminous skirts.
 After all, she did not want to turn into a giant floating blimp, and run the risk of spoiling their joint enterprise.
 Actually, to be historically accurate, what was reported as a crinoline was probably a crinolette—a sort of half crinoline that produced a bustle effect—the full crinoline having begun to fall out of fashion in the mid-1860s.
 Anyway, diminished in size, Emma left the cage and her handbag at the side of the pond, and then threw her purse into the water before joining it.
 What apparel, if any, James divested himself of we are not told.
 Almost immediately after wading or jumping in he began to struggle.
 This is when Emma began to have second thoughts, and shouted for someone to “Save my darling!”.
 Unkind contemporary newspaper reports failed to see any romance in this, and declared that Emma’s shouts started when she realised just how cold the water was.

 The Devon fishmonger, Edward Hanniford, bravely leapt into the pond, and with some difficulty pulled the young couple out.
 Constable Reasy escorted them to the police station, where the chatty Emma told him about their ill-fated plans.
 A doctor was summoned, and, concerned that they might attempt suicide again, he had them transported to the Wandsworth workhouse infirmary on St John’s Hill for safe keeping.
-On the way James, who was described as hysterical, said that he wished that he had done it, and declared that he bet 100-1 he would be dead in a week.
+On the way James, who was described as hysterical, said that he wished that he had done it, and declared that he bet a hundred-to-one that he would be dead in a week.
 (I am beginning to understand why Emma’s father was against the proposed nuptials.)

 By now James and Emma would have known that they were in serious trouble: suicide was a crime under common law.
 Although penalties were not as harsh as they were before the 1823 Suicide Act—a suicide was forbidden burial in hallowed ground and could have property confiscated—it was still against the law.
 Decriminalisation was not brought in until 1961.